🦍 Gorilla: Large Language Model Connected with Massive APIs

 Responsive Image Example trajectory in multi-turn function calling that would fail in response-based evaluation but succeed in state-based evaluation.

-The question asks about purchasing Nvidia stock, and in order to do this, relevant stock information like its current price must be retrieved.
+In the above example, the question asks about purchasing Nvidia stock, and in order to do this, relevant stock information like its current price must be retrieved.
 In the ground truth, the get_stock_info function is invoked, with the stock symbol value (provided in the question) passed in.
 However, the model does not know that the value in the question is indeed the stock symbol, so it tries to first retrieve the symbol based on the company name.
 When it fails to do so after two attempts, it tries to get all the stock symbols and pattern-match the correct one.
 Although the model took more turns (function calls) and went through a trial-and-error process, it ultimately achieved the goal.

 Result & Error Analysis